Mountain Climber

 • Enhanced Cardio and Endurance: As a relatively light exercise, it can be used as a means of cardio, effectively boosting cardiovascular endurance and enhancing overall fitness, such as increased stamina and improved work capacity.

-• Increased Agility and Coordination: The alternating leg movement in the Mountain Climber challenges your body control and coordination, simultaneously enhancing both these skills.
+• Agility and Coordination: The alternating leg movement in the exercises challenges your body control and coordination, simultaneously enhancing both these skills.

 Variations: